Bio: Word and Image

 I can see more if I am neither for nor against any method or material.
 Interested in the gap between formalism and a highly descriptive, narrative visual vernacular, I move between the two and it often feels like looking at the stars, and down at my feet.
 That back and forth has not changed-- it has in fact been a quest, a journey of commitment looking for my heart’s desire.

-What does the heart desire?
+And what does the heart desire?

 As a southerner born in 1944, I grew up in a word culture and somewhere along the line realized words had suffered a loss.
 You couldn’t trust um.
 What was said in church didn’t translate into everyday life.
-Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and thrive.
+Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and perhaps, thrive.

 Traditional art materials are carefully crafted and very beautiful.
 I love good paint and fabric-- loaded pigments and the right tool.
 But an artist’s job is to get to the heart of the matter, and whole hearts include the unworthy.
 This much has been clear from the beginning and my job requires not only conventional materials and techniques but insignificant leftovers and an acknowledgement of skills brought to the table before my art education.
 I could sew, cook, draw, work wood and build things.
 I swam competitively and played softball for years.
 I knew what killing was (fishing, and my mother’s chickens) and in time, learned the value of patience and the tender touch.
 Now after a practice of nearly forty years I have all the moves I need, and choose my approach and vocabulary according to the project.
 My long rummage through the trunk of visual history, along with extended play with materials, has offered up a steady way to counter sly corruption in our stories and games.